Setting key performance indicators (KPIs)¶

 Key performance indicators have to be set for a quantitative analysis.
 The indicators can be set for task execution probabilities and frequency.
 They also inform about cost and execution time.

-Diagrams have to be structurally and semantically correct in order to create a quantitative analysis.
-Signavio provides tools that allow checking the corresponding properties of process diagrams.
+Diagrams have to be structurally and semantically correct to create a quantitative analysis.
+Signavio provides tools that allow you to check the corresponding properties of process diagrams.

 The following attributes are key values for the process cost and resource consumption analyses:

 Frequency (per year): Start Event